gldog/anonymize_jira_users/README.md

 The Anonymizer executes the following steps for the `validation` and the `anonymization`
 command:

-- Parse and check the parameters.
+- Parse and check the options.
 - Read the user-names from the user-list-file.
 - Filter-out duplicate users in user-list-file.
 - For each user: Get user-data from